 In 2018/19 we had nearly 25,000 clients participating in our various employment programmes.
-This includes 842 clients placed in employment via Skills for Industry, 247 in Mana in Mahi and 6,000 on Flexiwage30.
+This includes 842 clients placed in employment via Skills for Industry, 247 in Mana in Mahi and 6,000 on Flexiwage energise what we do for employment across all our work.